 Our multidisciplinary team also includes a social worker who counsels patients through their continuum of care; a dietitian who meets with the patient at every visit to support their weight loss, as well as psychiatrists and psychologists who help evaluate patients before and after surgery.

-We also have a support group that connect patients with others who have or are going through the process.
+We also have a support group that connects patients with others who have or are going through the process.

 What happens after surgery?